Sustainability Assessment tools – comparison

 2. BCA Section J compliance

-- Compliance with Section J of the Building Code of Australia is mandatory for all non-class 1 or 2 buildings ie all buildings class 3-10.
+- Compliance with Section J of the Building Code of Australia is mandatory for all buildings of classes 3-10.
 These assessments must be completed for commercial buildings to obtain a building permit.
 There is no star rating applied with these assessments, however a report is required to be completed to confirm compliance is achieved in relation to energy efficiency.

 - Section J is a minimum standard and does not require improvement above the minimum.
-(Note the minimum standard will be improved in the 2019 BCA but the standard will still effectively be designed as a minimum.
 It is not a mechanism that rewards higher performance.

 3. Sustainable Design Assessments for the Planning Process